TByron/Jupiter-Broadcasting-Holo/libs/CastCompanionLibrary-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.1 -> 1.2
+ * Improving thread-safety in calling various ConsumerImpl callbacks
+ * (backward incompatible) Changing the signature of IMediaAuthListener.onResult
+ * Adding an API to BaseCastManager so clients can clear the "context" to avoid any leaks
+ * Various bug fixes

 1.0 -> 1.1
  * Added gradle build scripts (make sure you have Android Support Repository)
  * For live media, the "pause" button at various places is replaced with a "stop" button